 Our draft communications and engagement strategy sets out our principles for communications, engagement and consultation and our approach to working with local people.
 We also have a summary 'plan on a page' version of the communications and engagment plan and you can also view our easy read version here.
 Engaging and communicating with partners, stakeholders and the public in the planning, design and delivery is essential if we are to get this right.
 We are committed to transparency and meaningful engagement in our work.
 We have also developed an involvement framework which builds on the communications and engagement plan to describe at a West Yorkshire & Harrogate level our approach to involvement.

 In March 2018 we updated our engagement and consultation timeline – setting out our plans to engage on the West Yorkshire and Harrogate priorities.
 We work closely with our colleagues in each of the six local places on making sure all local engagement and consultation timelines are taken into consideration when planning work across West Yorkshire and Harrogate.
-New work will be added to the timelines as the programmes develop.
+New work will be added to the timelines as each programme develops.
 Please note these may be subject to change.

 We want you to help us to plan, develop and improve services by sharing your views and experiences.